di37/circle-detection-project/service/README.md

 4. `POST /get_circle_properties/`
    - Retrieves properties of a specific circle detected in an image
    - Parameters: `image_circle_request` (ImageCircleRequest)
-   - Returns: CircleProperties containing bounding box, center point, and radius of the inquired image
+   - Returns: CircleProperties containing circle_id, bounding box, center point, and radius of the inquired circle of the image that is passed.

 Input: